mosterho/GeoLocate/README.md

 ## How to call the program from a Linux terminal session
+There are two CLI programs: geolocate_CLI.php and geolocate_CLI_V2.php.

 The API program can be called from other programs that utilize this as a module.
-The CLI program can be called from a Linux command line interface (terminal session).
+The CLI programs can be called from a Linux command line interface (terminal session).

+### geolocate_CLI.php

+The geolocate_CLI.php program makes individual calls to the class's functions and allows for a more precise utilization of the module.
 The program uses two optional arguments: an IP address and a verbose flag.

 For example calling the program without an IP address or verbose flag: